rud72k/rud72k.github.io/contact/index.md

 ## How to Contact Me

 Find me in my office on working hours.
 Notify me two or three hours in advance.
 On off hours, I'll be available on home address.
-Don't find me off hours unless it's unserious problem or really really really important.
-No pm please, but email would be great.
+Feel free to say hi to me at home.
+Contact me at my number email would be great.

 If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40prihandokorudi), or [email me](mailto:rudi@ugm.ac.id).